temporalio/temporal/tools/cli/README.md

 ## What
-Cadence CLI provide an command-line tool for users to perform various tasks on Cadence.
+Cadence CLI is a command-line tool to perform various tasks on a Cadence server.
-Users can perform operations like register, update and describe on domain;
-also start workflow, show workflow history, signal workflow ... and many other tasks.
+It can perform domain operations such as register, update, and describe as well as workflow operations like start workflow, show workflow history, and signal workflow.

 ## How
 - Run `make bins`